wneild/chests-plus/README.md

 Change the variable named "masteryServerHost" to the domain you are running the server (typically this will be localhost:8080) in both files.

+Additionally, you will need to change the "permissions" section of the manifest.json file to the domain you are running the server, located here:

+{project.directory}\chests-plus-chrome-extension\src\manifest.json

 Using Google Chrome navigate to chrome://extensions and make sure "Developer mode" is checked in the top right of the page.

 Click the "Load unpacked extension..." button in the top left of the page and select the following folder: